renovatebot/renovate/docs/usage/configuration-options.md

 Renovate autodetects if your repository is already using semantic commits or not and follows suit, so you only need to configure this if you wish to _override_ Renovate's autodetected setting.

+## commitMessageLowerCase

+With `semanticCommits` pr- and commit-titles will be convert to all-lowercase.
+Set this to `auto` to keep this behaviour, or `never` to leave the titles untouched.

 ## separateMajorMinor

 Renovate's default behavior is to create a separate branch/PR if both minor and major version updates exist (note that your choice of `rangeStrategy` value can influence which updates exist in the first place however).